mores-hitt/cubi12-api/README.md

 1. Clone the repository to your local machine.

-2. Navigate to the project directory.
+2. Navigate to the root folder.
    ```bash
    cd Backend
    ```

+3. Inside the project you will see 2 folders: Cubitwelve and Cubitwelve.tests, navigate to the first.
+    ```bash
+    cd Cubitwelve
+    ```

-3. Inside the folder Cubitwelve exists a file called *.env.development* change their name to *.env*
+4. Inside the folder Cubitwelve exists a file called *.env.development* change their name to *.env*

     **Note:** If you change some field you also need to update the DB_CONNECTION to match the database connection url provided to backend.
     ```bash